 - Steps to Take After a Truck Accident

-- At Ring Jimenez, P.C., our Albuquerque personal injury lawyers have successfully resolved hundreds of personal injury claims throughout New Mexico, with millions of dollars recovered for our clients.
+- At Ring Jimenez, P.C., our Albuquerque accident lawyers have successfully resolved hundreds of personal injury claims throughout New Mexico, with millions of dollars recovered for our clients.

 - We understand how difficult the aftermath of a truck accident can be and we work tirelessly to secure the best possible outcomes for our clients.